Birds of North Carolina:

 Global Rank G5

 Coastal Plain Declining in recent years.
 Winter resident and visitor along the coast, but only in very small numbers.
 Uncommon and local, mainly around inlets; generally from late Oct to early Apr, but many records for all months (very rare in midsummer).
 A few birds winter at Oregon (formerly?), Hatteras, Ocracoke, New River, and Masonboro inlets, plus around Fort Fisher; most easily seen on tall pilings.
 Very rare to rare at other places along the coast.
 Seldom moves far up tidal rivers or in bays/sounds, though one record from Lake Phelps and one at Boiling Spring Lake (Brunswick) are slightly inland.
-Casual well inland: one immature seen at Goldsboro (Wayne) on 18 Oct 1988, and an immature seen at Walnut Creek Lake (Wayne) on 17 Dec 1994.
+Casual well inland: one immature seen at Goldsboro (Wayne) on 18 Oct 1988, an immature seen at Walnut Creek Lake (Wayne) on 17 Dec 1994; and an adult photographed on the very late date of 25 May 2024 at Lake Waccamaw (Columbus).
 Peak counts: 11, Fort Fisher, 4 Feb 1987; 11, New River Inlet, 12 Feb 1990.
 Casual well inland (away from tidal water), with 3-4 records.

 Piedmont Very rare migrant and winter visitor.
 About 13 records, all at reservoirs in the eastern and central parts of the province: Jordan Lake (19 May 1990); Lake Townsend (Guilford) (7 May 1994); Roanoke Rapids Lake (11 Feb 1996 -- two birds); Lake Brandt (Guilford) (22 Oct 1997); Jordan Lake (30 Oct 2000); Jordan Lake (8 Jan 2008 -- two birds); High Rock Dam (Stanly) (21 Oct 2008); Falls Lake (26 Nov 2008); Lake Townsend (22-23 Dec 2008); Lake Townsend (29 Nov - 15 Dec 2017 and again 17 Mar - 6 May 2018); Lake Norman in both Mecklenburg andLincoln sites on 4 Dec and 27 Dec 2020 (likely the same bird); and Lake Townsend, 28 Nov 2021 - 3 May 2022.
 This last record seems to be the first of a conclusively overwintering individual for the province.